Quick Answers: Register a Branch of a Foreign Company in Kenya

 The Registrar issues a Certificate of Compliance, which is then used for KRA PIN, bank onboarding and related licensing.

-Information date: 4 May 2026.
+Information date: 14 May 2026.
 Fees, forms and portal requirements may change.
 Treat the live eCitizen/BRS invoice and current portal checklist as the final filing position.

-BRS lists Foreign Company registration at KES 7,550; this is the official statutory fee basis for registration of a branch of a foreign company in Kenya.
+BRS lists Foreign Company registration at KES 7,550; this is the official statutory fee basis for registration of a foreign company branch in Kenya.
 The BRS fee schedule currently references FC2, FC4, FC6, Certificate of Incorporation, Copy of Constitution, notarised Memorandum and Articles, and an Acceptance Letter from the Local Representative.
 The document issued is a Certificate of Compliance, with a listed processing time of 3–5 days for a complete filing.

 | Option | Best for | Legal effect | Key compliance point |